 From Monday, the Government are imposing the most profound restrictions on people’s personal liberty and family life.
 Why has there not been a debate and a vote in the House of Commons this week?

 I will take away the point my hon.
 Friend makes and discuss it further with the business managers.
 I have come to the House today to be able to answer questions on this matter.
 I take the point that that is not the same as the statutory instrument itself, and it is something on which I have had discussions with the business managers.
 Inevitably with a pandemic, we do have to move fast from the health perspective.
 I will make sure that I get back to my hon.
 Friend as soon as I can once those discussions have concluded.

 South Shields is on the watchlist.
 We have a testing station in my constituency, yet people cannot get a test at all or are being told to travel, with symptoms, to the other end of the country.
 So far this week, the Secretary of State has said, “It’s the fault of young people.
 It’s the fault of schools.
 It’s the fault of holidaymakers.”
 In fact, it is everyone’s fault for doing exactly what he asked and trying to get tested.
 He should show some leadership, own his failures, and tell us how and when he is going to rectify this awful mess.

-Youth organisations, such as scouting and guiding, and sports training clubs are vital for the social development of young people in Dudley South.
+Youth organisations, such as those involved in scouting and guiding, and sports training clubs are vital for the social development of young people in Dudley South.
 Will my right hon.
-Friend do everything he can to make sure that such youth organisations and sports coaching can continue for as long as it is safe to do so?
+Friend do everything he can to make sure that such youth organisations, and sports coaching, can continue for as long as it is safe to do so?

 Yes.
 My hon.
 Friend, who speaks so clearly for his constituents and for the young people who enjoy those facilities, will I am sure be pleased to know that youth groups are exempt from the rule of six, because they have their own covid-secure guidelines, in the same way that schools do and in the same way that organised sport is exempt.